 Why do things appear closer with binoculars?

 You may know that binoculars are optical instruments that are used to magnify and stereoscopically see distant things.
 It comprises two identical telescopes set on a single frame, one for each eye.
 A single thumbwheel could control the focus of both telescopes at the same time, with the ability to alter the focus of each individually to account for differences in the two eyes.
 Binoculars are made to provide an upright, appropriately aligned left-to-right view.
-They are more comfortable than single telescopes because they allow natural use of both eyes, give depth awareness, and improve visual acuity by giving the human visual system two sets of data to analyze and combine.
+They are more comfortable than single telescopes because they allow the natural use of both eyes, give depth awareness, and improve visual acuity by giving the human visual system two sets of data to analyze and combine.

 The use of prisms